 Recombinant DNA technology has allowed the production of gonadotropins separately in the laboratory, known as recombinant FSH (rFSH) and LH (rLH).
 They have been reported to be purer than HMG products and the injected volume is much less making it more user friendly with possible less side effects.
 Gonal F and Follistim are manufactured by separate companies, but have the same efficacy and result in the similar outcomes.

 GnRH is released from the hypothalamus and stimulates production of FSH and LH from the pituitary gland, and GnRH agonist/antagonist drugs oppose the action of GnRH.
 In natural cycles, FSH induces egg development and LH is involved in ovulation.
-When these hormones are not released, injectible gonadotropins can be administered to grow and mature multiple eggs at once.
+When these hormones are not released, injectable gonadotropins can be administered to grow and mature multiple eggs at once.
 GnRH agonist/antagonist drugs not only allow multiple eggs to develop with gonadotropin use, but also prevent premature or spontaneous ovulation, thus allowing timely egg recovery and fertilization in the laboratory for IVF treatment.

 1. Leuprolide – Lupron